 Supplements with Cardiovascular Effects

-Because insulin resistance is often associated with cardiovascular disease, people with diabetes may benefit from nutrients that help manage elevated blood lipid levels, high blood pressure, or heart failure.
+Since insulin resistance is often associated with cardiovascular disease, people with diabetes may benefit from nutrients that help manage elevated blood lipid levels, high blood pressure, or heart failure.
 Although the following supplements have been shown to improve cardiovascular health, there is some concern that they may raise blood glucose levels, and they may interact with certain medications.
 People with diabetes interested in trying the following supplements should first consult with their health care providers:

 Several clinical studies have also found that elevated manganese levels may help protect against LDL oxidation (a process that contributes to the development of plaque in the arteries).

-People have long used plant based medicines in the treatment of diabetes.
+People have long used plant-based medicines in the treatment of diabetes.
 For instance, the plant extract guanidine, which lowers blood glucose, prompted the development and use of biguanides, a commonly used oral medication for diabetes.
 Other herbs may have a role in the management or prevention of diabetes.
 Always talk to your health care provider about any herbs you consider using.
-Some herbs may interact with medications, and some may lower your blood sugar.
+Some herbs may interact with medications and some may lower your blood sugar.
 When combined with blood sugar-lowering medications, some herbs can bring your blood sugar to a dangerously low level.

 Herbs that may have a role in the management or prevention of diabetes include:

 Some researchers speculate that acupuncture may trigger the release of natural painkillers and reduce the debilitating symptoms of a complication of diabetes known as neuropathy (nerve damage).
 In one clinical study of people with diabetes suffering from chronic, painful neuropathy, acupuncture reduced pain and improved sleep in 77% of the participants and eliminated the need for pain medications in 32% of the participants.
-Given these findings, acupuncture may be a reasonable option for people with diabetes who have neuropathy and either find no symptom relief or develop side effects from conventional drug treatment.
+Given these findings, acupuncture may be a reasonable option for people with diabetes who have neuropathy, and either find no symptom relief, or develop side effects from conventional drug treatment.

 Women of child-bearing age who have diabetes should consult an endocrine specialist about the benefits of managing glucose levels before trying to conceive.